A Festive Fall Safety Guide

 A woman lifts her child in the air in a pumpkin patch while her smiling husband holds their other child.

-It’s the thrill of the year filled with visiting corn mazes and eating delicious treats!
-While you continue to plan fall festivities, be sure to follow health and safety guidelines.
-Alefiyah Malbari, MD, a board-certified general pediatrician and the Chief of Dell Children’s Medical Group Pediatrics Mueller, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, shares best practices to follow when you and your loved ones are out and about this fall season.
+UT Health Austin pediatrician Alefiyah Malbari, MD, who serves as the Chief of Dell Children’s Medical Group Pediatrics Mueller, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, shares best practices to follow when you and your loved ones are out and about this fall season.

 Decorating for Fall

-“If you have young children in the house, ensure they have safe spaces to be in.
-Whether that’s better lit areas or separate rooms, it’s important to make sure there are safe environments in your home, free of any obvious obstacles during your holiday celebrations,” recommends Dr. Malbari.
+“If you have young children in the house, ensure they have safe spaces to play in, whether that’s well-lit areas or separate rooms,” advises Dr. Malbari.
+“It’s important to make sure your home provides a safe environment, free of obvious obstacles during your holiday celebrations.”

-A bonfire can be a festive fall outdoor activity, but you should be extremely careful.
-Children may not always understand how close or far they should be from the fire, so adults must be present at all times.
-Consider gathering in small groups around the firepit so everyone can be monitored appropriately.
+A bonfire is a great outdoor activity for fall, but safety is paramount.
+Children may not fully understand the dangers of fire, so it’s essential for adults to supervise at all times.
+Consider gathering in small groups around the firepit to ensure proper monitoring.

-Help your child with each step of creating those crispy treats around the bonfire.
-Make sure you’re the one who roasts anything toward the fire.
-Your child can still join in on the fun by having them put the marshmallow on the stick and assemble the s’more together.
+Help your child with each step of making s’mores around the bonfire.
+Take charge of roasting the marshmallows over the fire.
+Your child can still join in on the fun by placing the marshmallow on the stick and helping assembling the s’more.

-“A good rule of thumb is to have a source of water nearby.
-Therefore, if anything happens you can put out the fire immediately,” recommends Dr. Malbari.
+“A good rule of thumb is to have a source of water nearby,” shares Dr. Malbari.
+“This way, you can immediately extinguish any fire-related accidents.”

 Visiting a Corn Maze

-If visiting a corn maze is on your bucket list this fall, make sure you and your loved ones are prepared.
+If visiting a corn maze is on your bucket list this fall, make sure you and your loved ones take precautions.
 Corn mazes can be very disorienting, especially for children.

 Participating in Farm or Harvest Celebrations

-There can be large crowds during fall or harvest celebrations.
-So, create a safety plan with your loved ones.
-Know the layout of the area before you go or have a map on hand.
-Try to keep your child in sight and know where everyone is at all times.
-In case someone gets lost, have a designated meeting place.
+“Large crowds often gather during fall or harvest celebrations, so it’s wise to create a safety plan with your loved ones,” advises Dr. Malbari.
+“Familiarize yourself with the layout of the area or have a map on hand, keep a close watch on your child and ensure you know where everyone in your family is at all times, and establish a designated meeting place in case someone gets separated.”

-Make the most of your fall celebrations with flexibility and patience.
-Have a backup plan to move activities indoors.
-Stay calm if something doesn’t go planned.
-Also, don’t forget to have fun after all the preparation.
-You and your loved ones may create some family traditions to look forward to each year.
+To make the most of your fall celebrations, stay flexible and be patient.
+Have a backup plan for moving activities indoors if needed.
+Remain calm if things don’t go as planned and, most importantly, remember to have fun.
+You and your loved ones can create lasting family traditions to look forward to each year.
+Enjoy your fall season to the fullest!

 About the Partnership Between UT Health Austin and Dell Children’s Medical Center